Ezhh/warp_potions/README.md

 Code for this mod is by Shara RedCat and shivajiva and is released under MIT (https://opensource.org/licenses/MIT).

-Textures for this mod are released under CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/), attribution: Shara RedCat.
+Textures for this mod, unless otherwise listed in the license file, are released under CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/), attribution: Shara RedCat.